gzmatte/STR/README.md

-# STR
-Set's Timer Resolution systemless.
+# Set's Timer Resolution systemless.
 </br>
 Reduces the "Windows resolution" from 15.625 to 0.5ms in any Windows.